h2oai/h2o-world-2014-training/tutorials/streaming/storm/README.md

 The topology we've prepared has one spout TestH2ODataSpout and two bolts (a "Predict Bolt" and a "Classifier Bolt").
 Please copy the pre-built bolts and spout into the *test* directory in IntelliJ.

+Edit L100 of H2OStormStarter.java so that the file path is: `PATH_TO_H2O_TRAINING/h2o-training/tutorials/streaming/storm/web/out`
+Likewise, edit L46 of TestH2ODataSpout.java so that the file path is: `PATH_TO_H2O_TRAINING/h2o-training/tutorials/streaming/storm/live_data.csv`

+Now copy.

-`$ cp H2OStormStarter.java /PATH_TO_STORM/storm/examples/storm-starter/test/jvm/storm/starter/`
+`cp H2OStormStarter.java /PATH_TO_STORM/storm/examples/storm-starter/test/jvm/storm/starter/`

-`$ cp TestH2ODataSpout.java /PATH_TO_STORM/storm/examples/storm-starter/test/jvm/storm/starter/`
+`cp TestH2ODataSpout.java /PATH_TO_STORM/storm/examples/storm-starter/test/jvm/storm/starter/`

 Your project should now look like this: